software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 ---
 id: plugin-options
-title: 'Reanimated Babel plugin options'
+title: 'Options for Reanimated Babel Plugin'
-sidebar_label: 'Reanimated Babel plugin options'
+sidebar_label: 'Options for Reanimated Babel Plugin'
 ---

-# Reanimated Babel plugin options
+# Options for Reanimated Babel Plugin

-Our plugin comes with a few optional functionalities, some of which might be necessary to use advanced APIs:
+Our plugin offers several optional functionalities that you may need to employ advanced APIs:

 <details>
 <summary>Type definitions</summary>